Who is At Fault in a Fatal Uber Accident?

 If Another Diver is At Fault for The Fatal Uber Accident

 Not all Uber drivers are at-fault in fatal accidents.
 If another driver or motorist is at-fault for the crash that killed your loved one due to their reckless or negligent actions, you can pursue compensation from their insurance provider.
 In case the fatal crash involved multiple vehicles and motorists, you can file multiple claims against those who contributed to the crash.
-Also, Uber may provide underinsured motorist coverage to cover the claim.
+Also, there may still be coverage available under Uber’s underinsured motorist coverage.

 Beware of Early Settlement Offers From Uber